NasserMostafa1000/BankLogic-Console-Cpp/README.md

 Use of int for account balance and double for monetary values.

-File Handling (Optional):
+File Handling:

-The program can be extended to save account information to a text file (though this is not part of the basic implementation).
+Account information is saved to a text file, allowing persistence across sessions.

+When an account is created, the account details are written to a file.

+Transactions (deposits and withdrawals) are logged to the file for record-keeping.

-✅ Additional Features (Optional for future versions) Account balance history tracking.
+✅ Additional Features (Optional for future versions)

+Account balance history tracking.

 Implement interest calculation for savings accounts.